Stripped Classicism

 Stripped Classicism (also referred to as Starved Classicism or Grecian Moderne) is primarily a 20th-century classicist architectural style stripped of most or all ornamentation, frequently employed by governments while designing official buildings.
 It was adopted by both totalitarian and democratic regimes.
 (Note: "Stripped Classicism was a widely popular, international style of architecture during the inter-war period.
 It is best defined as a pared down version of classicism that blended the classical vocabulary with the ever-growing desire for abstraction...
 Due to its strong associations with totalitarian governments, it is often excluded from the canonic historical narrative of the modern movement.
 Recently a growing number of scholars have begun to question the traditional definition of modern architecture.
 If the discussion on modernism is expanding beyond the traditional canonical definition, a greater understanding of Stripped Classicism's place amongst the modern movement can be achieved.")
 The style embraces a "simplified but recognizable" classicism in its overall massing and scale while eliminating traditional decorative detailing.
 The orders of architecture are only hinted at or are indirectly implicated in the form and structure.
 (Note: Thus, for example, cuts might be substituted for moldings.)

 Despite its etymological similarity, Stripped Classicism is sometimes distinguished from "Starved Classicism", the latter "displaying little feeling for rules, proportions, details, and finesse, and lacking all verve and élan".
 At other times the terms "stripped" and "starved" are used interchangeably.

 Stripped Classicism was a materialistic manifestation of 'political' modernism.
 Recent historiography has explicitly linked this architectural style – and its relationship with modernist thinking – to political projects arising in the 1920–1930s, which utilised artistic dexterity to articulate – in built form – a powerful political ethos orientated towards the future.

 Other writers have noted the need to read the impact of avant-garde movements such as the Italian Futurists, who extolled the innumerable possibilities of the modern world, on this unique style (and the futurism it espoused).
-It was popularised by the French-born Paul Philippe Cret, among others, and employed in Nazi Germany, Fascist Italy, the Soviet Union and New Deal America.
+It was popularised during the interwar years by the French-born Paul Philippe Cret, among others, and employed among elsewhere in Nazi Germany, Fascist Italy, the Soviet Union and United States.